Open Accessibility Menu

 • Improving health outcomes for our community

-• Reduced hospital admissions
+• Reducing hospital admissions

-• Decreased Emergency Room readmissions
+• Decreasing Emergency Room readmissions

-• Reduce non-emergent 911 calls
+• Reducing non-emergent 911 calls

-• Increase hospital reimbursement rates
+• Increasing hospital reimbursement rates

 How does the MIH program work?

-• Once the patient has consented to be a part of the program the Paramedic will have 72 hours to conduct an in-home visit (this can include in the nursing home).
+• Once the patient has consented to be a part of the program, the paramedic will have 72 hours to conduct an in-home visit (this can include in the nursing home).

 • The paramedic will complete a patient home assessment to establish physical, psychological, and psycho-social healthcare needs and risks that may have negative impacts on the patient's health.